Owen Gleiberman

 Owen Gleiberman (born February 24, 1959) is an American film critic who has been chief film critic for Variety magazine since May 2016, a title he shares with Peter Debruge.
 Previously, Gleiberman wrote for Entertainment Weekly from 1990 until 2014.
 From 1981 to 1989, he wrote for The Phoenix.

 Early life and education

-Gleiberman was born in Lausanne, Switzerland, to Jewish parents.
+Gleiberman was born in Lausanne, Switzerland.
 He was raised in Ann Arbor, Michigan, and is a graduate of the University of Michigan.

 Career

 Gleiberman's work has been published in Premiere and Film Comment.
 He reviews movies for NPR and NY1, and is a member of the New York Film Critics Circle.

 Gleiberman is one of the critics featured in Gerald Peary's 2009 documentary film For the Love of Movies: The Story of American Film Criticism.

 Gleiberman's autobiography, Movie Freak (2016), was published by Hachette Books.

+Personal life

-He and his wife Sharon live in New York City with their three daughters.
+Gleiberman and his wife Sharon live in New York City with their three daughters.

-In 2016, Gleiberman incited controversy over a piece on the film Bridget Jones's Baby, in which he denigrated the physical appearance of actress Renée Zellweger.
-Actress and MeToo activist Rose McGowan penned an op-ed in The Hollywood Reporter defending Zellweger and criticizing Gleiberman.